alapolloni/todo.txt-py/README.md

 - Most of the colorization code originally came from https://github.com/abztrakt/ya-todo-py/blob/master/todo.py(which i think came from Shane Koster <shane.koster@gmail.com> ).

 ## TODO/ISSUES ##
+-  issue - todo do ITEM# - sanity check that item# is an integer
 -  (re?) prioritizing adds an odd space after the priority
 -  add sanity checks like in todo.sh
 -  add e for edit todo.txt in editor